Understanding Internal Representations of Recommendation Models with Sparse Autoencoders: Experimental Setup

 \subsection{Dataset}

-We utilize three widely used datasets: (1) Amazon~\cite{leskovec2007dynamics}: the Grocery \& Gourmet Food subset of a large-scale Amazon Reviews dataset.
+We utilize four widely used datasets: (1) Amazon~\cite{leskovec2007dynamics}: the Grocery \& Gourmet Food subset of a large-scale Amazon Reviews dataset.
 (2) MovieLens 1M~\cite{harper2015movielens}: a rating data set from the MovieLens website.
 (3) LastFM~\cite{schedl2022lfm}: listening records of the music platform Last.fm.
+(4) Yelp~\cite{Yelp2018}: a dataset of Yelp businesses, reviews, and user data from Yelp Challenge 2018.

-We use the built-in data processing in ReChorus: retain positive interactions, 5-core filter, and leave-one-out train, dev, and test split.
-Table~\ref{tab:dataset_statistics} lists the statistics of three datasets.
+We adopt the built-in data settings and processing procedures provided by ReChorus.
+Specifically, for the Amazon dataset, positive interactions refer to users who have reviewed items; for the MovieLens dataset, positive interactions correspond to ratings equal to or above 4; for the LastFM dataset, positive interactions represent listening events between a user and a track; for the Yelp dataset, positive interactions represent reviews with ratings equal to or above 4.
+For data processing, the framework applies a 5-core filter, and performs a leave-one-out split for training, validation, and testing sets.
+Table~\ref{tab:dataset_statistics} lists the statistics of four datasets.
 Both datasets contain ID-based interactions and item textual descriptions.

-For SAE training, we infer the interpreted recommendation model over the training set and record their internal activations at the probing position during model inference.
+For SAE training, we infer the interpreted recommendation model over the training set and record their internal representations at the probing position during model inference.
 With the same approach, we construct the valid and test set for RecSAE.

-\subsection{Recommendation Models to be Interpreted}
+\subsection{Recommendation Models to be interpreted}

 The RecSAE framework is capable of interpreting various kinds of recommendation models.
 For the following experiments, we interpret three types of recommendation models: general, graph-based, and sequential.